theunicornguild/can-you-remember/03_show_a_grid/03_javascript_3_card_component.md

 ```

 1. We import the `Card` component
 2. Instead of hard-coded `JSX`, we use the `Card` component in our `.map`.
 Notice how we're passing the `card` we're iterating over into the component as a prop called `card`.
-This will make `cardsGrid` an array of **unique** `Card` components, each representing a different card form the `cards` array.
+This will make `cardsGrid` an array of **unique** `Card` components, each representing a different card from the `cards` array.
 3. Notice how we're also passing a `key` prop.
 This won't affect the way the card looks - it's there to help React manage the rendering of the `Card` components.
-It's important to add `key`s every time we interate to create a list of components.
+It's important to add `key`s every time we iterate to create a list of components.

 ---